ayushmann25bce10347-jpg/Heart-Disease-Detector/README.md

 # Heart-Disease-Detector
-Here’s a more natural, human-friendly version of your content:

----

 This project is a machine learning–powered diagnostic tool that analyzes a patient’s clinical data to estimate their likelihood of having heart disease.
 Instead of giving a simple yes/no result, it provides a probability score, helping users better understand risk levels.
 The application runs through a clean, easy-to-use terminal interface and also includes visual comparisons with historical patient data.